Discover Harry Truman

 Among the 14 presidential libraries in the country, the Truman Library is often cited as one of the best.

-The facility is currently undergoing a major, $30 million renovation.
-The project promises a brand-new museum experience with all new exhibits and a fresh take on the Truman story.
+Following a $30 million renovation—the largest in its history—the library features a brand-new museum experience with updated exhibits and a fresh take on the Truman story.

 The Truman Home